 For professionals who work and thrive in industries that have long sales cycles, creating long-lasting client relationships is critical for sustainable (and repeat!) business.
 But with an ever-growing to-do list and a full calendar, how do you make time to build those lasting relationships?

 Strengthening the relationships you have with your clients will make for a very smart investment as well.
-Did you know that it costs you anywhere from five to 25 times more to acquire a new customer versus retaining an existing one?
+Did you know that it costs you up to 25 times more to acquire a new customer versus retaining an existing one?
 And as an added bonus, when your happy (retained) customers praise you, the referral business they give you is practically free.
-This is why marketing to your existing customers can be more effective than buying leads or reaching out to unknown audiences.
+This is why marketing to your existing customers is often more effective than buying leads or reaching out to unknown audiences.

 Here are a few tips for truly connecting with your clients to keep them coming back for more.

 Your clients need to know what’s going on.
 Whether you’re a real estate agent and the property your client wants has multiple offers or you’re a loan officer and a mortgage looks like it might not go through, tell your clients as much as you can as regularly as you can — and do it proactively.
 When you’re in an active sales process, err on the side of too much communication.
 Reach out and update them about what’s going on, what their options are and what you recommend they should do, so they don’t have to constantly track you down to understand what’s happening.